MohdRasmil7/hotel-review-semantic-search/README.md

 - **spaCy**: The NLP library for processing and understanding text.
 - **Flask**: The web framework used for developing the web application.
 - **HTML/CSS/JavaScript**: Technologies used for the front-end development.
-- **Tiiny.host or Azure**: Platforms used for hosting the application.

 ## Installation